๐ŸงฌAP Biology

 • Purpose: convert light energy to chemical energy stored in ATP and NADPH, which power carbon fixation

-Compare: ATP synthesis in light-dependent reactions vs. substrate-level phosphorylation—chemiosmosis produces most ATP in both photosynthesis and respiration, while substrate-level phosphorylation (like in glycolysis) directly transfers phosphate groups without a gradient.
+Compare: ATP synthesis in light-dependent reactions vs. substrate-level phosphorylation: chemiosmosis produces most ATP in both photosynthesis and respiration, while substrate-level phosphorylation (as in glycolysis) directly transfers a phosphate group to ADP without a proton gradient.

 Carbon Fixation and the Calvin Cycle

-The Calvin cycle takes the ATP and NADPH produced by light-dependent reactions and uses them to build organic molecules from CO2CO_2.
-This occurs in the stroma and is sometimes called the "light-independent reactions"—but don't be fooled; it depends entirely on products from the light-dependent reactions and stops without them.
+The Calvin cycle uses the ATP and NADPH from the light-dependent reactions to build organic molecules from CO2CO_2.
+It occurs in the stroma and is sometimes called the "light-independent reactions."
+Don't be fooled by that name: it depends entirely on products from the light-dependent reactions and stops without them.

 Carbon Fixation by RuBisCO

-• CO2CO_2 is "fixed" to RuBP by the enzyme RuBisCO—this is the most abundant enzyme on Earth and the entry point for carbon into the biosphere
+• CO2CO_2 is attached ("fixed") to a 5-carbon molecule called RuBP by the enzyme RuBisCO (ribulose bisphosphate carboxylase/oxygenase).
+RuBisCO is the most abundant enzyme on Earth and the entry point for inorganic carbon into the biosphere

-• The product is an unstable 6-carbon compound that immediately splits into two molecules of 3-phosphoglycerate (3-PGA)
+• The product is an unstable 6-carbon compound that immediately splits into two molecules of 3-phosphoglycerate (3-PGA), each with 3 carbons

 Reduction Phase: Building G3P

-• ATP and NADPH reduce 3-PGA to glyceraldehyde-3-phosphate (G3P)—this is where light-reaction products are consumed
+• ATP and NADPH reduce 3-PGA to glyceraldehyde-3-phosphate (G3P).
+This is where the energy from the light reactions gets stored in carbon-based molecules

-• G3P is a 3-carbon sugar that serves as the building block for glucose, starch, cellulose, and other organic molecules
+• G3P is a 3-carbon sugar that serves as the building block for glucose, starch, cellulose, amino acids, and lipids

-• For every 3 CO2CO_2 fixed, 6 G3P are produced—but only 1 G3P exits the cycle; the rest regenerate RuBP
+• For every 3 CO2CO_2 fixed, 6 G3P molecules are produced, but only 1 G3P exits the cycle as net gain.
+The other 5 are recycled to regenerate RuBP

-Compare: Carbon fixation vs. reduction—fixation attaches carbon to an organic molecule (requires only RuBisCO), while reduction converts 3-PGA to G3P (requires ATP and NADPH).
-Both are essential, but they test different concepts.
+Compare: Carbon fixation vs. reduction: fixation attaches carbon to an organic molecule (requires only RuBisCO), while reduction converts 3-PGA to G3P (requires ATP and NADPH).
+Both are essential, but they test different concepts on the exam.

 Regeneration and Cycle Continuation

 The Calvin cycle must regenerate its starting molecule, RuBP, to keep fixing carbon.
-This regeneration phase uses ATP and involves a complex series of molecular rearrangements—it's why the cycle is a cycle and not a linear pathway.
+This regeneration phase uses ATP and involves a complex series of molecular rearrangements.
+It's why the Calvin cycle is a cycle and not a linear pathway.

 RuBP Regeneration

-• 5 of every 6 G3P molecules are used to regenerate RuBP—only 1 G3P represents net carbon gain
+• 5 of every 6 G3P molecules are rearranged to regenerate 3 RuBP molecules, so only 1 G3P represents net carbon gain per 3 turns

-• ATP is required for regeneration—this is the second use of ATP in the Calvin cycle
+• ATP is required for this step, making it the second use of ATP in the Calvin cycle (the first is during reduction)

-• The cycle must turn 3 times to produce one G3P that can exit and contribute to glucose synthesis
+• The cycle must turn 3 times (fixing 3 CO2CO_2) to produce one G3P that can exit and contribute to glucose synthesis.
+To build one 6-carbon glucose, the cycle turns 6 times total

 Calvin Cycle Summary